Sunday, November 26, 2023

 The next day, Co-Conspirator 1 announced he would “spearhead” efforts to challenge results.
 This would be Rudy Giuliani.
 “From that point on, the Defendant and his co-conspirators executed a strategy to use knowing deceit in the targeted states to impair, obstruct, and defeat the federal government function,” the accurate counting of the popular vote, followed by the electoral votes.

-Still, she was a slacker compared to a second Trump lawyer, Ray Stallings Smith III, who worked hard to overturn fair voting results in Georgia.
+727. She was a slacker compared to a second Trump lawyer, Ray Stallings Smith III, who worked hard to overturn voting results in Georgia.
 He hit the 400-mark while invoking the right not to incriminate his lawyer self.

 (You can’t alter election results on the basis of “theories.”)

-(On January 6, 2021, during his speech to a large crowd in Washington D.C., Trump again insisted that 36,000 non-citizens had voted in Arizona – not even using the same number he had used before.)
+730. On January 6, 2021, during his speech to a large crowd in Washington D.C., preceding the attack on Congress, Trump insisted that 36,000 non-citizens had voted in Arizona – not even using the same number he had used before.

 A senior advisor to the Defendant notified the Defendant’s White House Chief of Staff that the “actual number was 12.”